LIVE LTL RATES

 How density lowers cost

 Cross-dock networks work because of corridor density.
 High lane density means consolidation math works: a 6-pallet load can ride alongside three other shippers on the same outbound truck.
+The same density logic underpins every middle mile network that beats traditional LTL on per-pallet cost.

 Fuller vehiclesPer-pallet cost drops because outbound trucks are loaded to higher capacity, not running half-empty.